 Vitamin D is integral to bone health.
 It’s a nutrient that has anti-inflammatory potency, which can help to decrease joint pain, by way of neutralising any inflammation in the tissue that may be causing the pain.
 It has been shown in research that individuals with vitamin D deficiencies are more likely to experience arthritis.

 Calcium is the most widely used supplement for bone health.
 It’s advertised on milk bottles and dairy produce to encourage people to consume it for strong bones, and they’re not lying.
-Calcium helps to keep bones strong, reduce inflammation and pain.
+Calcium helps to keep bones strong, and reduce inflammation and pain.
 Vitamin D and calcium work together closely to regulate the formation of new bone.

-Omega 3 is a fatty acid that has been used as a treatment for joint-related symptoms like stiffness, tightness and swelling.
+Omega 3 is a fatty acid that has been used as a treatment for joint-related symptoms like stiffness, tightness, and swelling.
 Omega 3 consumption helps to increase blood flow to ensure oxidised circulation is reaching all joints and areas of the body.
 More on this below…

 Performance Lab Flex

 Performance Lab is a company focused on quality, known for its all-natural scientific approach to supplementation.
 Performance Lab Flex is part of its core range and concentrates on ‘joint relief and renewal’ as well as enhancing flexibility and motility.

 It primarily aims to tackle ‘lifestyle-related’ wear and tear on the joints – such as damage to the shoulder and back caused by lifting weights; endurance activity that places stress on the knees, hips, and ankles; joint issues caused by either desk or manual jobs and/ or damage to wrists and fingers from hours sat at a computer or gaming.